 - tell your doctor if you have or have ever had any of the conditions listed in the IMPORTANT WARNINGS section or kidney disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking felbamate, call your doctor.

 - you should know that felbamate may make you drowsy.
 Do not drive a car or operate machinery until you know how this medication affects you.

 - remember that alcohol can add to the drowsiness caused by this medication.